Tag Archive for: Tech News

 Staffing for any role can require balancing current requirements with future needs.
 By incorporating the five percent rule into your staffing strategy, you can keep your company’s technology running smoothly.

 What do you do if you only have 10 employees?
 It’s hard to hire half a person.
 That’s where outsourcing comes in.
 Working with an external IT company means that you’ll have a team of people monitoring your account, handling the day-to-day, and helping you achieve your technology goals.
-In fact, that’s exactly where Amshot comes in – we specialize in working with companies to transform and optimize their IT through Managed Services, Software Consulting, and Web Development.
+In fact, that’s exactly where Amshot comes in – we specialize in working with companies to transform and optimize their IT through Managed Services, and Web Development.
 Are you ready to take technology off your plate so you can focus on running the rest of your business?
 Shoot us an email to set up a consultation and get on track to implementing a technology plan that meets your needs and helps your company – and vision – grow.

 Avoiding the Perils of a Bad Backup Plan